Rokasl/CS408_project/report/source/12_chapter_5.md

 ## Introduction

-Final system started to develop on week six of the second semester after the end of experimental system development.
-Some parts of the code were lifted from the earlier experiment and main concepts of how virtual machines and compilers should work are reused.
+The development of the final system started on week six of the second semester, after the end of experimental system's development.
+Some parts of the code were lifted from the earlier experiment and main concepts of how virtual machines and compilers should work were reused.

 ### Disclaimer